Reviewed Date: 11/09/2022

 3. What does my city charter say about codes?

 Most city charters say nothing except that you can adopt building and fire codes if you want.
-State law, at T.C.A. § 6-54-501 et al., authorizes all municipalities in the state to adopt by reference codes published by technical trade organizations.
+State law, at T.C.A. § 6-54-501 et al., authorizes all municipalities in the state to adopt them by reference codes published by technical trade organizations.
 This includes building, plumbing, electrical, and other codes.

 4. Has my town or city already adopted a fire or building code?

 5. If we have adopted a building or fire code, what code and what year should it be?

-State law requires the code you have adopted to be no more than seven years older than the date of the latest published edition of the code adopted, unless otherwise approved by the state fire marshal.
+State law requires the building or fire model code you have adopted to be no more than seven years older than the date of the latest published edition of the code adopted unless otherwise approved by the state fire marshal.
 The International Code Council publishes a new edition of its model codes every three years, and the most current published edition is the 2021 edition.
-Therefore, your city or town could adopt the 2021, 2018, or 2015 edition of an ICC model code.
-The state has adopted the 2012 edition, so that edition of the code is approved by the state fire marshal and may also be adopted by a city.
+Therefore, your city or town could adopt the 2021, 2018, or 2015 editions of an ICC model code.
+The state has adopted the 2012 edition of most of the international codes, so that edition of the fire, building, mechanical, plumbing, property maintenance, and existing building code is approved by the state fire marshal and may also be adopted by a city.
+The exception is the International Residential Code, for which the State has adopted the 2018 edition.
 Your city or town may adopt newer versions that are substantially equal to, or more stringent than, the state-adopted versions.
 Your city or town cannot adopt a code that is less stringent than the state code.
 T.C.A. § 68-120-101(b)(4)(A)

 If your town or city has not adopted a code, you have a choice.
 You can choose to not adopt any codes, or you can adopt a building and/or fire code.

 6. Why should a town or city adopt codes?